 How to care for crystal red shrimp?

-Clear substrate is the important thing.
+The clear substrate is the important thing.
 To achieve this, you can remove uneaten foods that are on the surface.
-Also you should remove discarded shells that release from shrimp malting process
+Also, you should remove discarded shells that release from the shrimp malting process

 How often do crystal red shrimp molt?